 The remuneration on the basis of the employment agreement must always be paid in money.
 The employer must observe the minimum amount to be paid as prescribed by law and collective agreement, in accordance with the law, which binds him directly.
-Pursuant to the Law of Minimum Salary in the Republic of Macedonia5, the current amount of the minimum salary, determined for the period of salary payment until June 2018 is MKD 17,130 in gross amount (approximately EUR 280).
+Pursuant to the Law of Minimum Salary in the Republic of North Macedonia5, the current amount of the minimum salary, determined for the period of salary payment of April 2021 is MKD 22,146 in gross amount (approximately EUR 360).
 The amount of the minimum salary in the country is adjusted each year by:

-- (i) one-third of the increase in the average paid salary in the Republic of Macedonia; - (ii) one-third of the rise in the consumer price index, and - (iii) one-third of the real GDP growth for the previous year, according to the data from the State Statistical Office.
+- (i) one-third of the increase in the average paid salary in the Republic of North Macedonia; - (ii) one-third of the rise in the consumer price index, and - (iii) one-third of the real GDP growth for the previous year, according to the data from the State Statistical Office.